python/cpython/Doc/library/sqlite3.rst

    Set it to any combination of :const:`PARSE_DECLTYPES` and :const:`PARSE_COLNAMES` to enable type detection.
-   Types cannot be detected for generated fields (for example ``max(data)``), even when *detect_types* parameter is set.
+   Types cannot be detected for generated fields (for example ``max(data)``), even when the *detect_types* parameter is set.
    In such cases, the returned type is :class:`str`.

    By default, *check_same_thread* is :const:`True` and only the creating thread may use the connection.
 If set :const:`False`, the returned connection may be shared